builtbykrit/krit-authentication/README.md

 ## Getting started

 1. `pip install git+https://github.com/builtbykrit/krit-authentication@0.1.1`
-3. Add `krit-authentication` to your apps
+2. Add `krit.authentication` and `krit.registration` to your apps
-4. Add `krit.authentication.urls` and `krit.registration.urls` to your urlpatterns.
+3. Add `krit.authentication.urls` and `krit.registration.urls` to your urlpatterns.
 Add them to the bottom of the list if you need to override them.

 ## Usage